The Clarence DeMar Marathon is a fast, point to point course which travels through towns of Gilsum, Surry, and Keene, New Hampshire.

 The Clarence DeMar Marathon was the 166th largest marathon in the U.S. last year and was the 186th largest in 2022.

-Last year 12.9% of finishers qualified for the Boston Marathon and 19.7% of runners qualified for Boston in 2022.
+This year 11.3% of finishers qualified for the Boston Marathon and 12.9% of runners qualified for Boston in 2023.

-This gives the Clarence DeMar Marathon the 130th highest percentage of Boston Marathon qualifiers in the U.S. last year and the 52nd highest percentage in 2022.
+This gives the Clarence DeMar Marathon the 130th highest percentage of Boston Marathon qualifiers in the U.S. last year and the 136th highest percentage so far in 2024.

 Learn more about PR Scores and Course Scores on the FAQ page.